13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 Rev 17:12 And the ten horns which thou sawest are ten kings, which have received no kingdom as yet; but receive power as kings one hour with the beast.
 13 These have one mind, and shall give their power and strength unto the beast.

-In Revelation chapter 17 we see a 'third beast' which resembles the first and second Roman empires.
-The first Roman empire was territorially divided into 10 kingdoms.
+In Revelation 17 we see a 'third beast' which resembles the first and second Roman empires.
+The first Roman empire (western half) divided into ten kingdoms upon dissolution.
 The second Roman empire occupied the same territory as the first.
-The third empire will be a re-construction out of several kingdoms i.e., as a reversal of the fall of the first empire.
+The third empire will be a re-construction built on ten kingdoms i.e., as a reversal of the fall of the Roman empire.

-Rev 17:14 These shall make war with the Lamb, and the Lamb shall overcome them: for he is Lord of lords, and King of kings: and they that are with him are called, and chosen, and faithful.
+Rev 17:14 These shall make war with the Lamb, and the Lamb shall overcome them: for he is Lord of lords, and King of kings: and they that are with him are called, and chosen, and faithful 15 And he saith unto me, The waters which thou sawest, where the whore sitteth, are peoples, and multitudes, and nations, and tongues.

 In this scripture we see a repeat of the battle of the Milvian bridge where Constantine defeated paganism.
-May we anticipate a future Constantine who will defeat the 'beast'?
+May we anticipate a future Constantine acting as a proxy for Jesus who will defeat the 'beast'?
+Or will Jesus come literally in person and fight 'the beast'?

 Rev 17:16 And the ten horns which thou sawest upon the beast, these shall hate the whore, and shall make her desolate and naked, and shall eat her flesh, and burn her with fire.
 17 For God hath put in their hearts to fulfil his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.

+The diverse political, cultural, and religious structures cannot co-exist.
+The cracks between the bricks will become evident sooner rather than later.
 All attempts at achieving global government will fail since the divine order for human governance is the independent nation, country, kingdom, or tribal 'homeland' based on national self-determination.
-This has been the case since to fall of the Tower of Babel.
+This has been the case since the fall of the Tower of Babel.

 Later prophecies after Revelation 18 lie too far into the future to be considered with any accuracy.